 The online training sessions use Zoom and are live and interactive, participants require access to a desktop or laptop computer with a good internet connection.

-To keep our clients and participants safe, we are adhering to Public Health Advice regarding our face to face training, we encourage you to contact us to discuss your training needs so we can give you the most up to-date information regarding our availability to do face-to-face training.
+To keep participants safe, we are adhering to Public Health Advice regarding our face-to-face training, we encourage you to contact us to discuss your requirements so we can give you the most up to-date information regarding our availability.

 For further information on our training programs, please go to our training page on this website www.equalopportunity.tas.gov.au/training